-Every property owner in Texas is required to maintain their property with a reasonable level of care.
+Every property owner in Texas and South Carolina is required to maintain their property with a reasonable level of care.
 The premises must be safe from dangerous conditions to enable those who are invited on the property to be there safely.

 What is Premise Liability?